-

 - When you cast with your catapult suit, it can often be that no one else has the same catapult suit - so you don't know where to cast.

-- By playing the same number you're casting some other suit, and it's much more likely that others have used that particular suit -> fewer potential targets.
+- By playing the same number you're casting some other suit, and it's more likely that others have used that particular suit -> fewer potential targets.

 OTHER WISDOMS

-- However the visualized situation is not the whole, because sometimes catapults are dumped instead.
-So remember those moments until the end.
+- Periodically scan around the situation visualized by the collected catapults (= shields) to figure out some emerging patterns.
+However the visualized situation is not the whole, because sometimes catapults are dumped instead - so remember those moments until the end.

 - Obviously, try not to show which suit you are.
 So stick to 1 or 2 chosen suits for catapults (the 3rd one can totally give you away) and keep your poker face.